Parkland and Wood Pasture Conservation. There is a need for conservation of the significant sites and veteran trees in

 Inclusion in Historic England’s Register of Historic Parks and Gardens is a material consideration for planning applications as is the presence of Veteran Trees.

-Natural England has Standing Advice on protecting Veteran Trees from development whether they are within parkland, or in other areas.
+Natural England has Standing Advice on protecting Veteran Trees from development in parkland or wherever they are.

 Work on trees with Tree Preservation Orders or within Conservation Areas are subject to consultation with the local planning authority.

 Local Wildlife Site status is a material consideration in planning applications.

 Individual trees may also have some protection if they contain bat roosts or hole-nesting birds.